Olyno/skript-migrate/README.md

 Once you have created your migration file, and placed it in the ``plugins/SkriptMigrate/migrations`` folder, you just need to run the ``/migrate`` command to start the migrations.

+If you changed any migration file, you need to reload the cache.
+For that, simply run ``/migrate --reload``.

 ## Configuration

 Here is a list of available options: